nielsenramon/chalk/_posts/2016-10-17-introducing-chalk.md

 ## Installation

-If you haven't installed Ruby then go ahead and install it with: `brew install Ruby`.
+If you haven't installed the following tools then go ahead and do so (make sure you have [Homebrew](http://brew.sh/) installed):

+{% highlight bash %}
+brew install ruby
+brew install npm
+{% endhighlight %}

 Next setup your environment:

 {% highlight bash %}